BKG123/frame-ai/README.md

 ## ✨ Features

-* 📸 **AI-Powered Photo Critique** – Get expert feedback on composition, lighting, and framing powered by [Anthropic Claude](https://www.anthropic.com/).
+* 📸 **AI-Powered Photo Critique** – Get expert feedback on composition, lighting, and framing powered by [Gemini ](https://aistudio.google.com/welcome).
 * 🔄 **Real-Time Streaming Analysis** – Watch the AI’s thought process unfold as it analyzes your photo.
 * 📷 **EXIF Data Insights** – Understand how your camera settings impact the shot.
 * 📋 **Structured Feedback** – Organized sections for strengths, improvements, and tips with expandable analysis cards.